dockergiant/rolldev/docs/environments/types.md

 Files are currently mounted using a delegated mount on macOS and natively on Linux.

+## Akeneo

+The `akeneo` environment type supports development of Akeneo projects, launching containers including:

+* Nginx
+* PHP-FPM
+* MySQL

+Files are currently mounted using a delegated mount on macOS and natively on Linux.

 ## Commonalities

 In addition to the above, each environment type (with the exception of the `local` type) come with PHP setup to use `mhsendmail` to ensure outbound email does not inadvertently leave your network and to support simpler testing of email functionality.
 Mailhog may be accessed by navigating to [https://mailhog.roll.test/](https://mailhog.roll.test/) in a browser.